 Continuous feeding is given for most of the 24 hours of the day.
-It is possible that feeding only takes place at a faster rate during the night.
+It is possible that feeding only takes place during the night at a faster speed.

 Sometimes, a pump that allows precise control of the feed speed is used.
-If this is the case, we recommend that you follow the manufacturer's instructions for each model and the instructions for use that you have received by your dietitian.
+If this is the case, we recommend that you follow the instructions for use related to each model and the instructions for use that you have received.